samuelemarro/scalable-benchmarking/guidance/debate_critique_quality.md

-## Debate Participation Guidance
+## Debate Participation Guidance (Critique Debates)

-This rubric guides participants in mathematical debates within the benchmarking framework.
+This rubric guides participants in debates about answer correctness within the benchmarking framework.
 Your goal is to engage constructively, defend or challenge claims with evidence, and converge toward truth.

 ### Primary Goal

 Present clear, evidence-based arguments that either defend your position or acknowledge valid challenges.
-The debate aims to clarify whether the original claim (ill-posedness or critique) is substantiated.
+The debate aims to clarify whether the answer contains errors or is incomplete.

+### Debate Context

+**Critique Debates:**
+- **Alice (Claimant)** argues the answer contains errors or is incomplete
+- **Bob (Defender)** argues the answer is correct or the issues are very minor
+- **Focus:** Answer quality and critique rubric criteria (correctness, completeness, rigor)

 ### Core Principles

 **1. Evidence-Based Argumentation**
-- Support claims with specific references to the question, answer, or critique
+- Support claims with specific references to the answer, question, or critique
 - Quote relevant portions when pointing to issues or defenses
 - Provide concrete examples or counterexamples where applicable
 - Avoid vague assertions without backing evidence